alebilas/alebilas.github.io/dimensionality_reduction.md

 ```

 ## Preliminary analysis
 The initial dataset numbers 208 rows (stores) and 52 attributes - ID and 51 attributes for revenue referring to 51 product categories.
-The first step is to check whethet all columns may be used in terms of variance and null rate.
+The first step is to check whether all columns may be used in terms of variance and null rate.

 ```markdown
 summary(df)